 Start your day with a visit to the Seattle Space Needle, where you can enjoy panoramic views of the city and beyond.
 Check out my Space Needle tips for families.

 The iconic Space Needle is another attraction where the weather can make a huge difference.
-If it’s really overcast or cloudy, there might not be great visibility.
+There might not be great visibility if it’s overcast or cloudy.
 Use your judgment as to whether or not it’s worth it for your family.

 If it’s sunny, it’s definitely worth it!
 You’ll find tons of cool photo spots with their glass benches.
 There’s even a fairly-new revolving glass floor that’s pretty fun for kids to experience.